cuga-rajal/opensim_apple_arm64/README.md

 **To build arm64 libraries from source**

 You will need to have a shell environment with a complete set of environment variables appropriately set for the development work.
+Bash (Bourne-again shell) is the preferred shell when working with older unmanaged software.

+Apple sets the default shell to zsh, so this will need to be changed.
+Open the Users
+and Groups preference pane.
+Right-click on your username and select Advanced Options.
+This opens a window where you can change your default shell to /bin/bash.

+The steps involving compiling code (cmake or make) will throw errors if you do not set your PATH and related environment variables.
 I am providing a sample bashrc file which is a good replacement for the default that Apple provides.
-This includes paths for typical Apple silicon systems that have a mix of installed tools/libraries from Brew (in /opt/homebrew) and from independently installed packages like Mysql (in /usr/local).
+This includes enviroinment paths for a mix of installed tools/libraries from Brew (in /opt/homebrew) and from independently installed packages like Mysql (in /usr/local).

 To install this, back up or rename the file at /private/etc/bashrc, then move the file _bashrc_ from this repository to /etc/bashrc.

-If you are already in a terminal, you will need to close it and open a new one to take effect, or you can apply the changes by typing:
+Once this is installed it will take effect in any new terminal windows that you open.
+If you want these environment variables to be applied top a terminal window already open, you can apply the changes by typing:

 	source /etc/bashrc

-You also need to set your default shell to /bin/bash, by using the Users and Groups preference pane.
-Right-click on a user and select Advanced Options.
-This opens a window where you can set your default shell to /bin/bash.
-Bash is the preferred shell when working with older unmanaged software.

 Next you will need to install the latest Xcode Command Line Tools which is provided free by Apple.
 As of this writing the Xcode Command Line Tools version